The Cybersecurity Imperative

 Kevin Mitnick, Chief Hacking Officer, KnowBe4

-To fill this gap, ESI ThoughtLab joined with WSJ Pro Cybersecurity and a group of prominent organizations to launch The Cybersecurity Imperative, a thought leadership program drawing on rigorous global research and analysis.
-As part of this program, we surveyed 1,300 organizations across industries and countries, conducted advisory meetings and interviews with leading experts and practitioners, and developed analytical tools to benchmark approaches and assess performance impacts.
+To fill this gap, Econsult Solutions, through its former joint venture ESI ThoughtLab, joined with WSJ Pro Cybersecurity and a group of prominent organizations to launch The Cybersecurity Imperative, a thought leadership program drawing on rigorous global research and analysis.
+As part of this program, the team surveyed 1,300 organizations across industries and countries, conducted advisory meetings and interviews with leading experts and practitioners, and developed analytical tools to benchmark approaches and assess performance impacts.

 The Economics of Cybersecurity

 "As companies put everything on a digital platform and introduce IoT-operated devices, they create more attack points - which can have critical impacts on business beyond just personally identifiable information."

 Scott Laliberte, Managing Director, Protiviti